 Turtle graphics is a popular way for introducing programming to novice programmers.
-It was part of the original Logo programming language developed by Wally Feurzig and Seymour Papert in 1966.
+It was part of the original Logo programming language developed by Wally Feurzig and Cynthia Solomon in consultation with Seymour Paper in 1966.

 The movements of the turtle graphic object can be compared to the movements that you would see if you were looking down at a real turtle inside a rectangular shaped box.
 The program below causes the shape/pattern shown to the right to be drawn out on the screen.